The key ingredient for great social media marketing? A great social media marketing strategy.

 Dominant age group: 18 - 24 years (closely followed by 25 - 34-year-olds)

 Understanding your target audience will come in handy when deciding where to share.
 Which platforms is your target audience most active on?
 What makes them visit that platform?
 For example, teenagers and young adults might like scrolling through TikTok when bored to see what their friends are doing or what products their favorite creator is using.

 Understanding the algorithms of your chosen platforms will help you pinpoint what kind of content to post, along with the best content formats.
 So, it’s worth revisiting your content pillars once you have nailed down which social channels to focus on.

 Finally, consider smaller, niche platforms, too.
 For example, Zwift, a multiplayer online cycling training software company, has started a club on Strava, a social network for athletes.
 Their club has more than 57,000 cyclists, and thousands engage with their posts on Strava.

-Let’s take a step back and look at this from a higher level again.
-Before deciding exactly which time of the day and days of the week you want to post, consider the behaviors of your target audience.
+Before deciding which time of the day and days of the week you want to post, consider the behaviors of your target audience.

 When do they usually use social media to find the type of content that you’ll share?